-- (a) Document Submission and Filing.
+(a) Document Submission and Filing.

+In General.
 A document required or permitted to be filed in the Court with regard to an appeal or petition for extraordinary relief shall be submitted to the Clerk with proof of service.
-See E-Rule 1(a)(6).
-Submitted documents otherwise proper for filing shall be filed by the Clerk as of the date of receipt by the Clerk.
+See E-Rule 1(a)(6) (Notice of Docket Activity).
+Submitted documents otherwise proper for filing shall generally be filed by the Clerk as of the date of receipt by the Clerk.
 Parties are responsible for delivery of any document to the Court.
-Confirmation of receipt or filing may be obtained by accessing docket the Court's website the on case at www.uscourts.cavc.gov. - (1) Notice of Appeal or petition for extraordinary relief.
-A Notice of Appeal or petition for extraordinary relief may be submitted by mail, personal delivery or other delivery service, fax, or as an attachment to an email, as designated in subsection (b).
+Confirmation of receipt or filing may be obtained by accessing the case docket on the Court's website at www.uscourts.cavc.gov.

+Notice of Appeal or petition for extraordinary relief.
+A Notice of Appeal or petition for extraordinary relief may be submitted by mail, personal delivery or other delivery service, or fax, or as an attachment to an email, as designated in subsection (b).

-- (2) Representatives, amici curiae, and others authorized to submit documents using CM/ECF.
-Subject to the exceptions in Rules 25(a)(1) (Document Submission and Filing) and 25(b) (Method and Timeliness) for a Notice of Appeal or petition for extraordinary relief, and for a notice of appearance, fee agreement, or declaration of financial hardship emailed concurrently with the Notice of Appeal or petition for extraordinary relief, all submissions by a representative or amicus curiae and others authorized to use CM/ECF shall be submitted electronically using CM/ECF. - (3) Self-represented litigants and others exempt from using CM/ECF.
-Subject to the exception in Rule 25(a)(1) (Document Submission and Filing) for a Notice of Appeal or petition for extraordinary relief, and a notice of appearance, fee agreement, or declaration of financial hardship emailed concurrently with the Notice of Appeal or petition for extraordinary relief, all submissions by a self-represented litigant and others who have not been approved for submitting documents electronically using CM/ECF may be submitted by mail, personal delivery, or other delivery service.
-Additionally, any document other than a brief may be submitted by fax.
-See Rules 28 (Briefs) and 29 (Brief of an Amicus Curiae).
+- (1) Document submission and filing by representatives and amici curiae required to use CM/ECF.
+Subject to the exceptions in Rules 25(a) (Document Submission and Filing) and 25(b) (Method and Timeliness) for a Notice of Appeal or petition for extraordinary relief, and for a notice of appearance, fee agreement, or declaration of financial hardship emailed concurrently with the Notice of Appeal or petition for extraordinary relief, all submissions by a representative or amicus curiae shall be submitted through the CM/ECF system.
+See Rule 1(c) (CM/ECF/Non-CM/ECF Electronic Filing) and see generally E-Rules. - (2) Document submission and filing by self-represented parties and others exempt from using CM/ECF.
+All submissions by self-represented parties and others exempted by the Court from using CM/ECF may be submitted by mail, personal delivery or other delivery service, or fax, or as an attachment to an email to the Clerk.
+See Rule 25(b) (Method and Timeliness).